 Renato, the Painter was awarded the top prize in the 2013 Independent Publisher (IPPY) Book awards.
-This year the number one spot in the literary fiction category was a tie, and Eugene Mirabelli’s novel shares top honors with Ned Bachus’s City of Brotherly Love.
+That year the number one spot in the literary fiction category was a tie, and Eugene Mirabelli’s novel shared top honors with Ned Bachus’s City of Brotherly Love.
 The Awards program was created to highlight the year’s most distinguished books from independent publishers.
 Award winners are chosen by librarians and booksellers who are on the front lines, working everyday with patrons and customers.
 Some 125 books competed for the literary fiction Gold Medal.
 These books are examples of independent publishing at its finest.